foudfou/ptp/doc/development.md

 [^3]: We do cut corners and may skip unit testing in favor of integration
     tests, for example when a lot of setup is needed.

+[^4]: The main arguments in favor of a dyn main lib are: 1. avoid embedding
+    main code in all tests executables, 2. potentially make kad code available to other programs.